-If Japanese is not offered at a student's high school but a city or county school district offers Japanese classes for academic credit in which students from multiple schools enroll together, whether online or in person, the school district and teacher may form teams to compete in the National Japan Bowl.
-In such cases, JASWDC will ask for additional information about the program, and a final decision on eligibility will be made by the Japan Bowl Director and Chair of the Japan Bowl Committee.
+The Japan Bowl is open to all high school students in the United States studying Japanese.
+If Japanese is not offered at a student's high school or if a student is homeschooled, and the student is taking Japanese classes for academic credit, whether online or in person, the student may form a team to compete in the National Japan Bowl.
+In such cases, please contact the JASWDC to determine your level.
+JASWDC will also ask for additional information about the program, and a final decision on eligibility will be made by the Japan Bowl Director and Chair of the Japan Bowl Committee.